FooBarShebang/phyqus_lib/Documents/Tests/TE001_base_classes.md

   * Instantiate **MeasuredValue** (tested class) with an arbitrary, random values of the 'mean' and the uncertainty
   * Try to divide it by 0 (integer) and 0.0 (floating point)
   * Create a second instance of **MeasuredValue** with zero 'mean' (try both integer and floating point zeros)
-  * Try to divide the first instance by the second
+  * Try to divide the first instance by the second one, as well as to divide non-zero int or float by the second instance
   * Repeat the procedure using the augmented division assigment instead.
 * Exponentiation operation
   * Instantiate **MeasuredValue** (tested class) with an arbitrary, random values of the 'mean' and the uncertainty; the 'mean' value should be negative
-  * Try to raise this instance into a random non-integer power.
+  * Try to raise this instance into a random non-integer (float) power.
 Repeat several time with the different powers - both positive and negative.
+  * Try to raise this instance into a random (different) **MeasuredValue** instance.
+Repeat several time with the different: positive and negative - values of the mean of the second instance.
   * Instantiate **MeasuredValue** (tested class) with an arbitrary, random value of the uncertainty and zero 'mean' (try both integer 0 and floating point 0.0)
   * Try to raise this instance to an arbitrary (integer or floating point) negative power.
 Repeat several times with the different powers.
   * Repeat the procedure using the augmented expenentiation assigment instead.

 The test cases are implemented within the module [UT001_base_classes](../../Tests/UT001_base_classes.py), see classes **Test_Add**, **Test_Sub**, **Test_Mul**, **Test_Div** and **Test_Pow**.

-**Test result:** PASS
+**Test result:** PASS / FAIL

 ## Traceability